jazware/jazco-dev/_posts/2025-09-26-interning.md

 	// Try up to 5 times to find a sequence that is not exhausted for range 5 {
-		// Pick a random uint32 as the sequence we will be using for this member sequenceNum = rand.Uint32()
+		// Pick a random uint32 as the sequence we will be using for this UID sequenceNum = rand.Uint32()
 		sequenceKey = fmt.Sprintf("%s%d", uidSequencePrefix, sequenceNum)